mdmtk/docs/edge/source/guide/csp/wireless.md

 Description:

->This parm allows you to change the state of the NFC radio On or Off, which would allow or disallow devices to establish a radio connection with each other when they are touched together or are within a close proximity to each other.
+>This parm allows you to change the state of the Near Field Communications (NFC) radio by Turning it On or Off.
+Turning the NFC radio On would allow the device to communicate with NFC tags by reading or writing them when they are in near proximity to the device.

 <div class="parm-table">
  <table>